farhannysf/apx_bot/README.md

 A simple Discord bot to check for ArmA 3 server status.

 # About
-This project is made to improve players convenience and reduce time spent when checking current mission and number of players of ArmA 3 servers in Battlemetrics through Discord integration.
+This project is made to improve players convenience and reduce time spent when checking current mission and number of players of ArmA 3 and DCS servers through Discord integration.

 # Features
-The bot is able to show current mission, number of players and active players list on a server when !serverstats command is invoked by a user.
+The bot is able to show current mission, number of players and active players list on a server when [!serverstats](#serverstats) command is invoked by a user.

+It asynchronously fetches ArmA 3 server data directly from the host server's Steam query port (which defaults to port 2303 if not specified by user) with [python-a2s](#tools) while DCS server data is asynchronously fetched through [DCS official website](https://www.digitalcombatsimulator.com/) server list.

-Users can browse through the list of servers on Battlemetrics by server name to retrieve the server ID with !serversearch command.
+Users can browse through the list of ArmA 3 servers on [Battlemetrics](#api) by server name to retrieve the server IP with [!serversearch](#serversearch) command.

-Channel authorization can be managed by users with sufficient permission in the Discord guild through !channelconfig command.
+Channel authorization can be managed by users with sufficient permission in the Discord guild through [!channelconfig](#channelconfig) command.

-Respectively, server list can also be managed by by users with sufficient permission in the Discord guild through !serverconfig command.
+Respectively, server list can also be managed by by users with sufficient permission in the Discord guild through [!serverconfig](#serverconfig) command.

 The bot is also containerized using Docker with image pulled from [Platform One](https://p1.dso.mil/) registry to provide more security and portability in deployment.